iPhone Buying Guide (2026): Which Model & Storage to Get

 • 4 to 6 years if you are a light iPhone user

 This is all assuming you purchase the latest iPhone model.
-If you purchase a year old iPhone model, you can expect it to last about a year less.
+If you purchase a year-old iPhone model, you can expect it to last about a year less.

 How do I know how old my iPhone is?

 Go to the Settings app > General > About.
 Look for your iPhone model.
 Below are the release dates for the past several years, along with the headline features, so that you know what you are missing.
-This does not count all of the various battery and performance improvements we get almost every year.
+This does not count all of the various battery, camera, and performance improvements we get almost every year.

 • iPhone 16: 2024 (3D video and photos, Apple Intelligence, Camera Control button, 48MP Fusion camera)